 FCS customized training is specifically developed to meet your plant or facilities needs.
 The scope of training may be as wide as entire plant operation, or narrowed to only a specific system or topic.
-These courses may be customized for your plant from our off-the-shelf courses, or they may be built from the ground up to support any existing, new, or repowered power plant.
-FCS can design, develop and implement an entire power plant operator training or maintenance training program, or any part of a training program to help support your training needs.
+These courses may be customized for your plant from our off-the-shelf courses, or they may be built from the ground up to support any existing, new, or repowered power plant or industrial facility.
+FCS can design, develop and implement an entire industrial or power plant operator training or maintenance training program, or any part of a training program to help support your training needs.

 Power Plant Operator Training

 Plant-specific operations training is a vital component to helping plant personnel understand the configuration of plant systems, component capabilities and limitations, and control and operation of plant systems, equipment, and processes.
 Effective training must be designed to ensure that operating personnel have a thorough understanding of controls in order to operate, diagnose, and troubleshoot plant problems during all operating conditions.